 Additional Information

-The Company is traded internationally through the ticker AAL.
+The company trades under the ticker AAL.